-Topography should fluctuate to create diverse micro-climates that capture, filter and buffer both people and environmentfocused areas
+• Topography should fluctuate to create diverse micro-climates that capture, filter and buffer both people and environmentfocused areas

 Buffalo Bayou Trail in Houston, TX.
-The design blurs and expands adjacent amenities by providing safe areas
+The design blurs and expands adjacent amenities by providing safe areas for observation and interaction with natural resources directly adjacent to development. h-gac.com

 Historic Fourth Ward Park in Atlanta, GA.
 The park's 2-acre lake also acts as a stormwater retention pond.
-This design for the store of the store
+This design feature solved flooding issues that plagued the Old Fourth Ward. beltline.org

 Corktown Common in Toronto, ON.
-"The riverside prairie portion of the park, with its minimal, passive programming, is designed to accept floodwater, whereas the west-facing side is designed to remain dry, with 9 higher acres of space for recreational activities.
+"The riverside prairie portion of the park, with its minimal, passive programming, is designed to accept floodwater, whereas the west-facing side is designed to remain dry, with 9 higher acres of space for recreational activities."